joelchicas/DoorBell-Spotify/README.md

 ### 📱 Phone App Support

-ntfy apps are available on: Subscribe to your topic name.
+ntfy apps is available on: Subscribe to your topic name.

 - Apple App Store
 - Google Play Store